lvl484/positioning-filter/README.md

 ## MIGRATIONS

-Migrate with using golang/migrate default table/rules for user In table must be created default user with name 'fuser' without any rules with own password
+Migrate with using golang/migrate default table/rules for user In table must be created default user with name 'pf_user' without any rules with own password

 ### environment variables